Rorywork/bquotepad/README.md

 The site is designed to entice the user to subscribe to a monthly payment fee for the use of the service, however, some functionality is available for free.

 Please note that when examining the site email addresses will recieve a quotation so please use with appropriate discretion.
-Please also note that the email service being used (Mailgun) has a delay on sending which typically means that there is a 5-10 mintue delay in recieving the email in the users inbox.
+Please also note that the email service being used (Mailgun) has a delay on sending which typically means that there is a 5-10 mintue delay in receiving the email in the users inbox.
 [Check it out here!](https://rorytesting.pythonanywhere.com/)

 ## UX